apes-suite/aotus/README.md

 QUADRUPLE = 1 # defaults to 0 == do not build with quadruple double
 ~~~~~

-To install the library together with the modules one may perform this:
+To install the library together with the modules in a given directory,
+you can run:
 ~~~~~{.sh}
 make install PREFIX=$HOME/aotus
 ~~~~~
-which creates `bin/`, `include/` and `lib/` folders with the typical libraries
+This will create `bin/`, `include/` and `lib/` directories within the
-and modules.
+`PREFIX` path with the typical libraries and modules.

-_NOTE_: Currently `liblua.a` is not added to the archive, this may easily be achieved by
+_NOTE_: Currently `liblua.a` is not added to the archive, this may easily be
-performing this shell command (after having runned `make`)
+achieved by performing this shell command (after having run `make`)
 ~~~~~{.sh}
 rm libaotus.a
 ar -ru libaotus.a *.o